What you’ll learn reading this article:

 - Insurance companies use common tactics to limit claims.

-- They may try to blame you, say you weren’t hurt, or bring up a preexisting injury.
+- Insurance adjusters may try to blame you, say you weren’t hurt, or bring up a pre-existing injury.

 - Stand up to the insurance company by gathering documentation and getting a lawyer.

 There are 3 common arguments insurance companies make after car accidents.
 They use these arguments to make you feel that your claim isn’t worthwhile and to reduce the amount of compensation they pay for your property damage and medical bills.

 Let’s look at these 3 arguments and review how you can combat them to be prepared before talking to the insurance company.